spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Inbox notifications

 Inbox notifications are what you receive in your Spacelift notification inbox.
-By default these are errors that happened during some kind of action execution inside Spacelift and are always sent even if you do not have a policy created.
+By default, these are errors that happened during some kind of action execution inside Spacelift and are always sent even if you do not have a policy created.
 However using the policy allows you to alter the body of those errors to add additional context, or even more importantly it allows you to create your own unique notifications.